Hello fellow human! 👋

->

 > ~ Naval Ravikant @ [Farnam Street]

 I usually capture still videos, of a minute or two, of all the places I visit.
-Hoping, that one day, I will create a good movie out of it.
-But before that day comes, here's me open-sourcing some of that footage under the MIT License.
+Hoping that one day, I will create a montage out of it.

 - [Kodaikanal], Tamil Nadu, India